 Vice President of Development at Prairie View A&M University

 Carme Williams is the Vice President of Development at Prairie View A&M University, a member of the Texas A&M University system.
-She has served in this position since February 2018 and is the chief fundraising officer for the university.
+She has served in this position since February 2018.
 Williams, a native of North Carolina, has more than 20 years of experience in leadership, management and fundraising in the nonprofit arena, as well as several years of management experience from the corporate and banking industries.

-Williams has utilized and enhanced her talents by serving on the board and committees of local agencies.
-Currently, she is a past President of the Association of Fundraising Professionals (AFP) Greater Houston Chapter, which has a membership of 700+ fundraisers and financial advisors across the City of Houston.
-Previously, she served as the Vice President for Professional Advancement and Vice President of Diversity and Community Outreach, and chaired the AFP 2013 Ask the Experts Conference, which provided fundraising education to over 350 fundraisers in the Houston area.
+Williams has utilized and enhanced her talents by serving on the board and committees of local organizations.
+She is a past President of the Association of Fundraising Professionals (AFP) Greater Houston Chapter, past Vice President for Professional Advancement and Vice President of Diversity and Community Outreach.
+Carme chaired the AFP 2013 Ask the Experts Conference.
 She is a past board member of the United Nations Association of Houston Chapter and a current member of the Houston Public Library Foundation.
 In 2016, Carme was recognized by the Houston Women’s Chamber as a Role Model of STEM.

 Williams holds a B.A. degree in business management with a minor in finance from North Carolina State University in Raleigh, North Carolina and a Certified Fundraising Executive Certificate (CFRE) since 2009.